-2. Who is bearing the costs of the solicitation?
+3. Who is bearing the costs of the solicitation?

 The Company will bear the expenses of calling and holding the Annual Meeting and the solicitation of proxies on behalf of the Board.
-These expenses will include, among other things, the costs of preparing, assembling, printing and mailing the proxy materials to shareholders of record and reimbursement paid to brokerage firms, banks and other fiduciaries for their reasonable out-of-pocket expenses for forwarding proxy materials to beneficial owners and obtaining beneficial owners' voting instructions.
+These expenses will include, among other things, the costs of preparing, assembling, printing and mailing the proxy materials to shareholders of record.
 Proxies may be solicited through the mail, in person, by telephone or via email.
+We have retained Morrow Sodali LLC to solicit proxies in connection with the Annual Meeting for a fee of \$20,000.

-3. Who can vote at the Annual Meeting?
+4. Who can vote at the Annual Meeting?

 The record date for determining shareholders eligible to vote at the Annual Meeting is 5:00 p.m.
-Eastern time on October 7, 2020 (the "Record Date").
-Holders of Company common stock, par value \$0.001 per share ("Company common stock"), and holders of Company Series B Convertible Preferred Stock, par value \$0.001 per share ("Series B Preferred Stock"), on the Record Date may vote at the Annual Meeting.
-As of the Record Date [110,787,833] shares of Company common stock were outstanding and [100,000] shares of Series B Preferred Stock were outstanding.
+Eastern time on April 11, 2023 (the "Record Date").
+Holders of the Company's common stock, par value \$0.001 per share ("Company common stock"), and holders of the Company's Series B Convertible Preferred Stock, par value \$0.001 per share ("Series B Preferred Stock"), on the Record Date may vote at the Annual Meeting.
+As of the Record Date, 115,527,029 shares of Company common stock and 100,000 shares of Series B Preferred Stock were outstanding representing 19,047,619 votes, resulting in an aggregate of 134,574,648 shares entitled to vote at the Annual Meeting as of the record date.